 “Ideas that spread, win.”
 It is the entire idea behind TED.
 It is also the moral of the story when it comes to Seth Godin’s TED talk.
 Entrepreneurs will benefit massively from these business – or specifically marketing, ideas.
 Maybe that’s why we like this one so much!
 Seth Godin is the bestselling author of 18 books, he has a killer blog (no, seriously, go check that thing out it’s updated regularly and filled with great ideas, all free!) and he has wealth of knowledge when it comes to this stuff.
 So it pays to listen.

 His point: people are predominantly uninterested.
 No matter how brilliant your idea, how perfect your business.
 You truly need to stand out and to target the audience who will notice.
 This talk will help you reframe your thinking when it comes to marketing your product, brand, business – whatever!
 When you target the massive middle audience, you are attempting to ride a wave.
-But, by targetting the fringes, the innovators and early adopters who want to listen you are able to create the wave you hope to capitalize on.
+But, by targeting the fringes, the innovators and early adopters who want to listen you are able to create the wave you hope to capitalize on.
 Check out Godin’s whole talk and sell the hell out of your business ideas.

 Each of these talks delivers something unique for the entrepreneurial minded.
 Whether exploring better managing or key secrets to success, with these TED Talks entrepreneurs need to look no further.
 If you haven’t checked them out yet we urge you to do so.
 If you are more of a reader, transcripts for each can be found on the TED site.
 They can even be found as audio-only files for listening while you tackle the 800 other things on your to-do list.
 The point is, regardless of the medium, the ideas here are worth your attention.
-We promise your business will benefit.
+We at Helix House promise your business will benefit.